 While this was a physically- and mentally demanding trip for me with a risk of injury or accident, many of the things that we are terrified of doing in life are actually not life-or-death situations.

 In many cases, the consequences of failure are a lot less than what we make them out to be.

 I had a business coaching client once who booked a coaching session with me but could not take any action until she had spoken to her supervisor at work about her plans to build a business in the background.
 She couldn’t even bring herself to do market research!

-I had a weight loss client who wouldn’t start making any progress into her journey until after her one-week holiday overseas, which was 6 weeks away.
+I had a weight loss client who wouldn’t start making any progress in her journey until after her one-week holiday overseas, which was 6 weeks away.

-So to answer the question, when will you be ready, I suspect it’s more to do with making a decision, waiting for something to occur, picking a start date, and finding the courage and support you need to take action and get traction with your new venture – whatever it is.
+So to answer the question, of when will you be ready, I suspect it has more to do with making a decision, waiting for something to occur, picking a start date, and finding the courage and support you need to take action and get traction with your new venture – whatever it is.

 In my example of the motorbike trip, I mentioned that I was relying on the support of my boyfriend at the time, my own strengths, and my own physical and mental preparation.

 The question is for you now, what and who will help you on your journey?

 What are the character strengths that you have that will help you through the difficult parts more easily?